lazydog222/dev/README.md

 I also used several flexboxes and media queries to ensure that every device can view the website with ease.

 ### Organization of Components
-I only set up on main component - the photo component.
+I only set up one main component - the photo component.
 The photo component has one state (click) which controls whether it is zoomed in or not.
 Clicking on the photo when on a laptop or larger screen causes the photo component to get bigger for better viewing.